Taoism in Singapore: Role of Taoism in the Chinese community

 Taoism itself forms part of the nucleus of Chinese traditions amongst Chinese Singaporeans, many folk practices are also adopted by some of the Chinese Buddhists.
-Chinese Deities like Lord Guan, Xuan Tian Shang Di, and Tua Pek Kong are some of the most popular deities among Taoist adherents and the local Chinese community.
+Chinese Deities like Lord Guan, Xuan Tian Shangdi, and Tua Pek Kong are some of the most popular deities among Taoist adherents and the local Chinese community.
 Many Taoists also worshipped Buddhist Bodhisattvas like Guanyin and Di Zang Wang.
 The yin and yang, Wuxing concept, being an orthodox Taoist principle, is, however, only anecdotally practiced by the common Taoist believers.

-Taoist martial arts, notably Tai Chi, is commonly practiced in community centres.
-Lorong Koo Chye Sheng Hong Temple, or the City God Temple, engaged Taoist priests from Mount Wudang to teach Tai Chi and had more than 3000 students of diverse race and religion practice daily at the temple.
+Taoist martial arts, notably tai chi, is commonly practiced in community centres.
+Lorong Koo Chye Sheng Hong Temple, or the City God Temple, engaged Taoist priests from Mount Wudang to teach tai chi and had more than 3000 students of diverse race and religion practice daily at the temple.

 One of the oldest Taoist temples is the Thian Hock Keng, built by the late wealthy philanthropist Kapitan Tan Tock Seng, which also serves as the origin of the Hokkien Huay Kuan.
 There are other century-old notables temples such as the Soon Thian Keing Temple in Geylang, Hong San See Temple in River Valley and the Kwan Im Thong Hood Cho Temple in Waterloo Street.
 Most of these notable temples are usually more inclined to three religions than purely Taoist temples.